 While the aim of transcriptionists is to create an accurate transcript of the English speech heard, the aim of captioners is to recreate the full audio experience for non-hearing viewers which includes capturing the English speech, any singing, and using atmospherics to describe the music and sounds integral to the context of the story.
 The ultimate goal of captions is to give the viewer as close to the same experience as the hearing viewer.
 Captioners also sync caption groups to the audio.

 Dashes indicate speaker changes.
 In general, use only a dash "-" and space when it's obvious through visual clues who's speaking.
 Add a speaker label, [Name], if the speaker cannot be visually identiﬁed as speaking before being interrupted by another speaker.
 If the name is not known, use the most appropriate role descriptor such as Instructor, Narrator, Announcer, et cetera.

 Proper caption breaking

-Caption groups should be created for best readability Start a new caption group after terminal punctuation, period, question mark, exclamation park or a double dash for an abrupt interruption by another speaker or relevant sound.
+Caption groups should be created for best readability Start a new caption group after terminal punctuation, period, question mark, exclamation mark or a double dash for an abrupt interruption by another speaker or relevant sound.
 A caption group cannot exceed five seconds nor 60 characters in length.
 Break before pronouns, adverbs, and prepositional phrases such as: that, who, in order to, not only, as we, in which, where, with, what, how, for, through, until, to, as, of, yet, so, by, as well as conjunctions such as and, nor, but, or, because.
 Here's an example of good caption breaking:

 It's invaluable as far as what it's going to do